wahlp/advent-of-code-2024/readme.md

+challenges:
-my personal challenge this year is to learn vim keybindings
+- learn vim keybindings
+- standard library only, no external packages